Stephen Pinker and The Sense of Style

 September 26, 2023 by Alison Tunley

-In a recent blog about the limitations of ChatGPT, this blog touched on the often mundane nature of the chatbot’s output.
+In a recent post about the limitations of ChatGPT, this blog touched on the often mundane nature of the chatbot’s output.
 Having recently been immersed in Steven Pinker’s The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century, I suspect good writing is characterised by surprises and maybe even some rough edges.
 So, what is it that makes a piece of writing interesting?
 It is arguably not just the content – ChatGPT is reasonably competent at trawling for relevant (and sometimes even factual!) information to include in its responses.
 But, however plausible the ChatGPT output might be in terms of syntax and semantics, it seems uncannily lifeless and unhuman.
 It lacks that magic hook that can really lure in the reader.
 Perhaps ChatGPT is too flawless to grab our attention.
 What it lacks is a true sense of style.

 Pinker begins his treatise on good style with an analysis of several pieces of his favourite writing.
 He revels in “the effective use of words to engage the human mind”, arguing that “a crisp sentence, an arresting metaphor, a witty aside, an elegant turn of phrase are among life’s greatest pleasures”.
 The four passages Pinker selects to illustrate these points could not be more different in style or content.
 But all are united by the way they draw in the reader.
 Pinker suggests that “good writing can flip the way the world is perceived”.
 The example chosen to highlight this comes from Richard Dawkins’ Unweaving the Rainbow, which begins “We are going to die, and that makes us the lucky ones.”
 The apparent contradiction created by that sentence is immediately resolved by the second line “Most people are never going to die because they are never going to be born”.
 The reader is already curious.
 Preconceptions have been subverted, and the urge to continue reading is almost irresistible.